-Management of The City of Diamondhead evaluated the activity of the City through August 31, 2021 and determined that the following subsequent events have occurred requiring disclosure in the notes to the financial statements:
+Management of the City of Diamondhead evaluated the activity of the City through September 19, 2022, the date the financial statements were available to be issued and determined that no subsequent events occurred requiring disclosure in the notes to the financial statements.
+Events occurring after that date have not been evaluated to determine whether a chance in the financial statements would be required.